9uant-brain/RAT2-Custom-Build/README.md

  <p align="center">
   <img src=asset/kicad_sch.png width="80%" height="80%">
 </p>

+> **Note (In advance)**
-※ In advance, I’d like to acknowledge a few mistakes in this post.
+> I’d like to acknowledge a few mistakes in this post.
+Two issues occurred:
-Two issues occurred: First, I accidentally reversed the source and drain of the JFETs.
-Second, I swapped pins 1 and 3 of the gain potentiometer.
+> 1. I accidentally reversed the source and drain of the JFETs.
+> 2. I swapped pins 1 and 3 of the gain potentiometer.
+>
-I was already aware of the latter, as the gain knob worked in reverse — not a major issue.
-However, the reversed source and drain on the JFETs are more significant, as this could prevent them from working properly.
+> I was already aware of the latter, as the gain knob worked in reverse — not a major issue.
+> However, the reversed source and drain on the JFETs are more significant, as this could prevent them from working properly.
+>
-Fortunately, despite this, the circuit functioned without any noticeable problems (even during debugging), so I didn’t realize the mistake until now.
-Also, in this circuit, the JFETs don’t play a critical role — they’re only used as buffers and for LED switching.<br/>
+> Fortunately, despite this, the circuit functioned without any noticeable problems (even during debugging), so I didn’t realize the mistake until now.
+Also, in this circuit, the JFETs don’t play a critical role — they’re only used as buffers and for LED switching.
+>
-So, please read the following text with the understanding that the JFET pin swap did not affect the circuit's operation. ※<br/><br/>
+> So, please read the following text with the understanding that the JFET pin swap did not affect the circuit's operation.

+<br/><br/>

 While the design largely follows the original, I encountered some resistance values that weren’t available in my inventory.
 To address this, I used series or parallel combinations to approximate the required values.
 The original RAT 2 uses the LM308 op-amp, but I wasn’t keen on using such a specific chip that’s mostly associated with just RAT2.
 So, I opted for the TL072 instead, which is more versatile and commonly used in guitar effects.